Loading Events

 This event is included with your Daily, Weekly or Season Chautauqua Pass.

-Currier and Ives produced some of the most famous and memorable images of 19th-century America.
-Their lithographs were the among the first “cheap” pictures available to the burgeoning middle class in the United States, and Currier and Ives sold millions of prints during its 72-year existence.
-How accurate a reflection were these images of the U.S. at the time?
-In this talk, the work and legacy of the “printmakers to the American people” is explored by examining lithographs that span the firm’s years of operation (1835-1907).
-Learn how Currier and Ives and their scores of artists created an idealized vision of the young nation for an expanding, industrializing populace — one that highlighted prosperity and progress, but also utilized controversial and racist depictions of minorities, immigrants, and Indigenous peoples to tell its stories.
+In this talk, the work and legacy of the “printmakers to the American people” will be explored by examining lithographs spanning the firm’s years of operation (1835-1907).
+Learn how Currier and Ives and their scores of artists created an idealized vision of the young nation for an expanding, industrializing populace — one that highlighted prosperity and progress, but also utilized controversial and racist depictions of minorities, immigrants and Indigenous peoples to tell its stories.